Getting Started¶

 uDALES is supported to run on Linux, macOS and Windows Subsystem for Linux (WSL).
 Please ensure that the latest version of the following libraries and software are available on your system:

-This guide helps you set up a project template for uDALES with a generic folder structure set-up that you can later use to set up your own experiments.
-For this you also need:
+To set up a project template for uDALES with a generic folder structure that you can later use to set up your own experiments, you will need:

 When you create your own experiments, you will need to set up specific input files.
 We have a system in place that does that for you, written in MATLAB.
 Information can be found under pre-processing and is not discussed in the getting-started set-up.